ajinsunny/c_programming/README.md

 ## Folders

-1. Section 06 - Operators
+1.Section 06 - Operators
   -Challenge 1 -- Convert minutes to years and days -Challenge 2 -- Print the size of different data types